captn3m0/ideas/README.md

 This is already handled by the Arch Build System (albeit without Docker).
 Using that might be a better idea.

+You should also look at the https://github.com/archlinux/rebuilder/ if this looks interesting.

 ## Hacker News Research Bot

 A bot that posts paper abstracts and links to PDF whenever a paper referencing a research paper is posted to Hacker News.
 Most scicomm posts that make it to HN almost always have a primary paper reference, and someone ends up posting the paper abstract along with a link to Arxiv or SciHub usually.
 A bot that automates this for all HN submissions would be a fun project.